eriknyquist/arduinozero-metronome/README.rst

 * Supports switching to the next preset with a single button push, seamlessly (no matter when you press the button, the preset change will not be applied until the first beat of the next bar).

+* Can be fully remotely/programatically controlled; all button presses can be "emulated" by sending serial commands to the Arduino Zero's serial port.

+* Supports dumping/loading saved presets via the Arduino Zero's serial port.
+This makes it easy to migrate all your saved presets to another device.

 * Arduino Zero internal flash (where all preset data is stored) is *only* written to when the device is powered off with a toggle switch, and only if any preset